lllyre is Charlie Shifflett's electronic and ambient music project.

 song titles, especially for tracks with no vocals, are always a little tricky. that track is sort of an ode to my first place of residence in beijing, after i moved to china in 2002. i lived in a neighborhood known as zhongguancun. it's the city's technology hub. back when i was there (am i sounding old?), i regularly interacted with university students, entrepreneurs, construction workers, farmers -- all in one place. i wrote the song almost entirely on my iPhone, as sort of a nod to the neighborhood's tech focus. in the composition, which evolves instrumentally from section to section, i tried to reflect the diversity of people i met while living there. china has a really special place in my heart and memories, and that's probably one of my favorite tracks on the ep.

-two of the songs -- "dog days" and "beneath these florida pines" -- are very quiet. i'm assuming that's intentional?
+two of songs -- "dog days" and "beneath these florida pines" -- feel quite different than the other tracks on the EP.

 definitely. i wanted to have a couple of songs that were softer and a bit moodier. at the same time, i wanted the songs to reflect a change, from beginning to end. i feel that both compositions accomplish this. "beneath these florida pines" introduces a whistle mid-way through that becomes the catalyst for a mood change. and "dog days" evolves from a boggy melancholy tune thanks to some choral-like synths that pull the listener onto more hopeful ground by the song's end.